Restorative Justice Practitioner | Mediator | Trainer | Consultant

 In my work with conflict, I witnessed individuals and organizations— especially those working towards social justice—suffer from severe burnout.
 I saw how that exacerbated conflicts and relationships.
 Through my friendship with and support from Laura van Dernoot Lipsky, author of Trauma Stewardship, I developed a training in secondary trauma and self-care.
 Conflicts overwhelm us.
 It became clear that understanding secondary trauma and creating paths to wellness through self-care were powerful ways to support individuals and organizations in conflict.

 My consulting work with organizations involve listening to and understanding their culture, then collaborating with them to prevent, manage, and transform conflicts.
-For organizations who wish to specifically engage in examining conflicts involving racism and to communicate effectively across differences, I partner with Robin Schlenger, an antiracist, white social worker to provide trainings that look at race, power, privilege, and communication in conflicts.
+For organizations who wish to specifically engage in examining conflicts involving racism and to communicate effectively across differences, I partner with Robin Schlenger, an anti-racist, social worker to provide trainings that look at race, power, privilege, and communication in conflicts.